ideacrew/event_source/README.md

     end
 ```

-Including `attribute_keys` establishes a contract for an event's attribute payload.
-An event must include values for the enumerated keys.
+Including `attribute_keys` establishes a contract for required attributes in an event's attribute payload.
+Each event must include a value for each the specified key.
+Missing key/value pairs will prevent publishing the event instance.
 Additional key/value pairs are ignored.

-Missing key/value pairs will prevent publishing the event instance.
-Events that don't specify `attribute_keys` will allow any passed key-value pairs as instance attributes.
+Events that don't specify `attribute_keys` allow any passed key/value pairs as instance attributes.

 Here's an example `Parties::Organization::Created` instance: